 A young visitor explores one of Mount Revelstoke's trails

 Rain forest, snow forest or no forest: it’s your choice at Mount Revelstoke National Park.

 Cycling the Meadows in the Sky Parkway

-The base of Mount Revelstoke also offers 10 km of intermediate mountain bike trails through the rainforest near the Nels Nelsen Historic Area.
-Short climbs and descents offer a chance to explore the site, known as one of the finest natural ski jumps in the world and the
+The base of Mount Revelstoke offers 10 km of intermediate mountain bike trails through the world’s only inland temperate rainforest.
+Short climbs and descents offer a chance to explore the area.
+The main trail takes you right back to Revelstoke’s downtown cafes.